Princeton, New Jersey

 I grew up with a father who planted a garden every summer.
 He prepared the soil and sowed the seed.
 Then came the weeding and watering and before long, -- beans and beets, carrots and tomatoes!
 Dad never used poisonous pesticides in his garden because he cared about the long term results of his land use, he wanted to protect the soil and the underground water supply, the birds and the bees.
 Jesus talked about gardening in an analogy comparing gardening to "sowing God's Word in our hearts".
 Jesus said the Word was like "good seed" sown in the earth.
 What you "sow" is what your harvest will be.
 We are called to love other people as God loves, helping when we can and sharing God's love and truth.
 Sharing inklings of God in your everyday conversation plants seeds of HOPE.
 An occasional card or note that you can hold in your hand shows love.
 Send a postcard to a kid who is struggling.
 Support children in poverty.
 Celebrate what's good in life.
 My son just came home from the funeral of a dear old uncle who was married for 70 years!
 Imagine!
 May God give increasing spiritual vigor and commitment to people young and old.
 Let us be "repairers of the breach" as it says in Isaiah 58.
 Let's be among the peace makers.

 I love the Wycliffe Bible translators organization because their mission is to meet the deepest needs of people by translating the Bible into their unwritten languages .
 They don't force their culture on anyone but they translate and provide a book.
-People who have the Bible in their "heart language" can apply it to their life circumstances with more understanding.
-They are better prepared to negotiate with the modern world.
-Their churches are indigenous and they better avoid manipulation from people who may have selfish interests at heart and most importantly, they can participate in God's kingdom and life with God now and forever.
+People who have the Bible in their "heart language" can apply it to their life circumstances.
+They are better prepared to negotiate with the world.
+Their churches are home grown and they better avoid manipulation from people who may have selfish interests at heart and most importantly, they can participate in God's kingdom and life with God now and forever.